open-telemetry/opamp-spec/specification.md

 The following attributes SHOULD be included:

-- os.type, os.version - to describe where the agent runs.
+- os.type, os.version - to describe where the Agent runs.
-- host.* to describe the host the agent runs on.
+- host.* to describe the host the Agent runs on.
 - cloud.* to describe the cloud where the host is located.
-- any other relevant Resource attributes that describe this agent and the environment it runs in.
+- any other relevant Resource attributes that describe this Agent and the environment it runs in.
-- any user-defined attributes that the end user would like to associate with this agent.
+- any user-defined attributes that the end user would like to associate with this Agent.

 This field MUST be set if the Agent has received the ReportAgentDescription flag in the ServerToAgent message.